Texas is one of the most veteran friendly states in America and offers many great veteran benefits in Texas.

 The Texas Veterans Commission (TVC) administers a wide range of Texas veteran benefits programs, including VA claims assistance, education, employment, entrepreneurs and small business owners, grants, health care advocacy, mental health, and women veterans.

-Another outstanding resource for veterans in Texas is the new TexVet website, which provides a comprehensive listing of veteran benefits by county.
+Another outstanding resource for veteran benefits in Texas is the new TexVet website, which provides a comprehensive listing of veteran benefits by county.

 The newly launched Texas Veterans Portal connects veterans, their families, and caregivers to the benefits and services earned through their military service.